Parable of the Renegades

 "He's fine.
 See?"

-She placed her hands on top of each other on Lucas' upper back then pushed it down with sudden force.
+Rea piled her hands on Lucas' upper back then pushed it down with sudden force.

-Some air escaped from Lucas' lungs and out of his mouth, but he was also forced awake, to Davis' relief.
+Some air was forced out of Lucas' lungs and escaped his mouth, but he was also forced awake, to Davis' relief.

-"So, I guess this means you're a chiropractor?"
-Davis asked.
+"So, I guess this means you're a chiropractor?" he asked.

-"I specialize in herbal medicine, but yes, there's that too."
+"I specialize in herbal medicine, but yes, there's that too," Rea said.

 "For chiropractic adjustments, this seems kind of... extreme."

 "It's fine.
-Lucas can take a little roughhousing," Rea continued to sit on Lucas' lower back, preventing him from escaping.
+Lucas can take a little roughhousing."
+Rea continued as she sat on Lucas' lower back, preventing his attempts to escape her grasp.

 "I just came from a beatdo-mmphhff!"
-Lucas tried to speak but Rea muffled him by covering his mouth with her hands before he could finish his sentence.
+Lucas tried to speak but Rea smothered a hand over his mouth before he could finish his sentence.

 "Call me 'mom', Lucas."
 She requested again as she momentarily uncovered his mouth for an answer.